Jewish Democratic Council of America

 The Jewish Democratic Council of America (JDCA), also known as "Jewish Dems", is an organization that defines itself as "the voice for Jewish Democrats and socially progressive, pro-Israel, and Jewish values".
 It was announced in August 2017, and officially launched in November 2017.
-JDCA was incorporated in Washington, D. C., in June 2017.
-JDCA has 15 chapters across the United States.
+JDCA was incorporated in Washington, D.C., in June 2017.
+JDCA has 13 chapters and affiliates across the United States.

 Purpose

 The organization's official mission is to serve as the voice for Jewish Democrats.
 According to its website, it "promotes like-minded candidates and elected officials and embraces a platform that is grounded in fairness, integrity, the Jewish value of Tikkun Olam, and a strong U.S.–Israel relationship, energizes the Jewish electorate to engage in the electoral and legislative processes, and maintains a commitment to positive change through information sharing, issue advocacy, rapid response, and research, messaging, briefings, and other activities to increase Jewish community engagement in policy and support elected-officials and candidates who share our values".
 JDCA says that it "serves as the voice for Jewish Democrats and the socially liberal, pro-Israel values that Jewish voters hold dear, the leading voice for Jewish Democrats and socially progressive, pro-Israel and Jewish values".
-The organization's platform lists policies on numerous topics; among them are education, health care, paid family leave, taxes, climate change, Israel, Iran, fighting anti-Semitism, Holocaust education, immigration, criminal justice reform, racial justice, and reproductive rights.
+The organization lists policies on numerous topics; among them are defending democracy, reproductive rights, health care, taxes, climate change, Israel, fighting antisemitism, immigration, gun violence prevention, criminal justice reform, and racial justice.